 To log in to Access Medicine, use the database links on the library homepage or select the link below.
 If prompted to log in, you will use the same login information you use for your classes (D# and password).

-As highlighted in the image below, you can search Access Medicine in the following ways:
+As highlighted in the image below, you can search and browse Access Medicine in the following ways:

 Note!
-It may take a bit of time for your account to be created so if you are not able to access the study tools immediately, wait for a bit and try again.
+It may take a while for your account to be created.
+So, if you are not able to access the study tools immediately, wait for a bit and try again.
 You must also log into your account via the institutional login to Access Medicine every 90 days to keep your profile active.

 After you create an account, you can use the study tools.
-To access the quizzes and flashcards, select Study Tools from the top navigation menu and Review Questions, as shown in the image below.
+To access the flashcards, select Study Tools from the top navigation menu and choose one of the flashcard options, as shown in the image below.

 Ready to get started?
 Select the link below to launch the database!